Demographics of Albania: Population

 The 2011 census is regarded as unreliable and inaccurate by the Council of Europe, showing incompatibility with the protection of national minorities.
 Also, the World Council of Churches sent letters to the United Nations Human Rights Council regarding the matter, having conducted their own questionnaire which showed major irregularities.
 It was the first census to include ethnicity, was struck by controversy since according to article 20 of the Census law, there is a $1,000 fine for anyone who declares anything other than what was written down on the individual's birth certificate.
 Some of the minorities, mainly the Greeks, boycotted the census.
-The religious affiliation of the population was 56.7% Muslims, 13.79% undeclared, 10.03% Catholics, 6.75% Orthodox believers, 5.49% other, 2.5% Atheists, 2.09% Bektashis and 0.14% other Christians.
+In 2024, the religious affiliation in Albania was 36.5% Muslims, 33.8% Irreligious believers, 8% Orthodox Christians, 7.9% Catholics, 7.2% Atheists and Agnostics, 5.2% Bektashi and 1.2% Protestants.

-According to the Institute of Statistics INSTAT, the population in 2016 was 2,886,026.
 Tirana County is the area with the highest population of 811,649 in the country.
 Fier County remains the population with the second highest population with a total of 312,488.
 The Counties with the lowest result are Gjirokastër, Kukës and Dibër respectively with 70,331, 84,035 and 134,153 inhabitants.
 About 53.4% of Albania's population live in cities.
 The three largest counties account for half of the population.

 Almost 53.4% of the population of Albania living in cities.
 According to the Institute of Statistics (INSTAT), the three largest counties account for half of the population.
 Over 1 million people live in Tirana and Durrës, making it the largest urban area in Albania.
 The area of the capital Tirana, is one of largest cities in the Balkan Peninsula and ranks 7th with a population about 800,000.